0xshikhar/UACP/sdk/README.md

 Check the `examples/` directory for complete examples:

-- `simple-agent.ts` - Basic echo agent
+- `simple-agent.ts` - Basic echo agent (can be used with direct client)
+- `echo-agent.ts` - Echo agent for direct A2A
+- `client-agent.ts` - Direct A2A client (no registry)
+- `client-agent-direct.ts` - Low-level direct client using axios + UUIDs
+- `echo-agent-http.ts` - Echo agent with HTTP Registry
-- `client-agent.ts` - Client that sends messages
+- `client-agent-http.ts` - Client that discovers via HTTP Registry
+- `registry-server.ts` - HTTP Registry server for discovery
 - `payment-agent.ts` - Merchant/service agent exposing free/premium endpoints
 - `payment-client.ts` - Client that handles 402 and prepares X402 payloads
 - `settlement-service.ts` - End-to-end X402 verify + settle + on-chain log to `UACPEvents`